 39000.
 Computational Geometry.
 PQ: Consent of instructor.
 This course is a seminar on topics in computational geometry.
-K. Mulmuley.
 Autumn.
-Offered 2008-09; not offered 2007-08.

 39600.
 Topics in Theoretical Computer Science.
 PQ: Consent of instructor.
 This course is a seminar on current research in theoretical computer science.
 Autumn, Winter, Spring.